hyperledger/caliper/docs/vLatest/Installing_Caliper.md

 > __Note:__ the `latest` value always points to the last explicit versions in the columns.
 However, it is recommended to explicitly specify the SDK version to avoid any surprise between two benchmark runs.

+> __Note:__ the 1.3.2 binding of Besu supports all versions of Besu from 1.3.2 onward.

 ### The benchmark command

 Once the CLI is bound to a specific platform and SDK version, the `benchmark run` CLI command can be used to start a benchmark.